keptn-sandbox/datadog-service/README.md

 ```
 Check [the official docs](https://docs.datadoghq.com/account_management/api-app-keys/) for how to create the Datadog API key and Application key

 Note: Application keys get the same permissions as you.
-You might want to narrow down the permissions (datadog-service only reads the metrics from the API.
-Check the official docs linked above for more information)
+You might want to narrow down the permissions (datadog-service only reads metrics from the API.
+Check the official docs linked above for more information).

 ## If you already have a Keptn cluster running
 1. Install datadog